-ARTEMIS Industry Association is a membership organisation with more than 170 members and associates from all over Europe.
+ARTEMIS Industry Association is a membership organisation with about 200 members and associates from all over Europe.
 The multidisciplinary nature of the membership provides an excellent network for the exchange of technology ideas, cross-domain fertilisation, as well as for large innovation initiatives.

 ARTEMIS Industry Association is the association for actors in Embedded Intelligent Systems within Europe.
 As private partner, the association represents its members - industry, SMEs, universities and research institutes - in ECSEL Joint Undertaking.

 ARTEMIS Industry Association continuously promotes the R&I interests of its members to the European Commission and the Public Authorities of the participating states.